 - I will pay off the balance on my highest-interest credit card.

-- I want to end 2018 with a balance of $XX in my savings account.
+- I want to end this year with a balance of $XX in my savings account.

 - I want to increase my 401(k) contributions at work by X%.

-These statements will form a foundation for manageable and achievable financial resolutions in 2018.
+These statements will form a foundation for manageable and achievable financial resolutions this year.

 Now that you’ve identified areas for improvement, the following money-management ideas could help you in the new year.